DATA PROTECTION NOTICE

 There are so many fascinating things to do and see in Dubrovnik.
 Beyond the walls of the Old Town, you can examine Baroque architecture at Dubrovnik Cathedral, enjoy one of the luxurious beachside bars, or grab a bite to eat at the esteemed Nautika restaurant.
 How about a wine tasting tour?
 Dubrovnik is the home of the longest running and oldest European pharmacy.
 Located inside Dubrovnik’s Franciscan Monastery, it has been operating since 1317.

 The Gothic-Renaissance Rector’s Palace is a must-see highlight of Dubrovnik.
 It served several functions throughout history, and multiple additions have been made to the structure of the palace, including some Baroque elements.
 In the atrium, you will notice a statue of Miho Pracat, built in honor of a generous citizen of Dubrovnik.
-In fact, Miho Pracat is the only citizen of Dubrovnik in 1,000 years who has a statue constructed to honor him.
+In fact, Miho Pracat is the only citizen of Dubrovnik in 1,000 years who has had a statue constructed to honor him.
+Spend time exploring the unique architecture of Dubrovnik before embarking on an island-hopping Dubrovnik to Split cruise.

 Dubrovnik also has one of the oldest recorded sewage systems, constructed in 1296.
 It is still in use today.